 Provisions are recommended to alleviate the visual impact of outdoor storage of truck and trailers from street view.
-This includes not permitting trucks and/or trailers to be parked or stored on vacant land, limiting the location of truck and trailer parking to the permitted areas to be used for outside storage, height restrictions and screening requirements.
+This includes not permitting trucks and/or trailers to be parked or stored on vacant land, limiting the location of truck and trailer parking to the areas already permitted to be used for outside storage, height restrictions and screening requirements.